-Anatomy and Physiology is designed for a typical semester, not a summer session.
+Anatomy and Physiology I is designed to for a typical semester, not a summer session.
 Therefore, students opting to take this course during the summer must understand that this unabridged course is accelerated; and that no part of the curricula is deleted.
 With this in mind, substantial study time must be budgeted on a daily basis toward the mastery of the material.